dgaydukov/cert-spring5/files/spring5.md

 #### Spring Testing
-When you add spring test starter `junit` is added by default. `TestNG` is not supported.
+When you add spring test starter (`spring-boot-starter-test`), `junit` is added by default. `TestNG` is not supported.
 If you want to use `TestNG` instead of `junit` you have to manually add it to `pom.xml`.

 ###### TestPropertySource and TestPropertyValues
-In testing you can add custom properties in 2 ways. `@TestPropertySource` - to pass test source.
+In testing you can add custom properties in 2 ways
+* `@TestPropertySource` - to pass test source.
 If you don't pass anything it will search for  default property file with name of your test class.
 If such filed doesn't exist you got `IllegalStateException: Could not detect default properties file for test class [com.example.spring5.JavaConfigTest]: class path resource [com/example/spring5/JavaConfigTest.properties] does not exist`.
-You can also use `TestPropertyValues` to change properties on the fly.
+* `TestPropertyValues` to change properties on the fly.
 ```java
 import org.junit.jupiter.api.Test;
 import org.junit.jupiter.api.extension.ExtendWith;